basho/riak_ql/doc/the_query_pipeline.md

 ### 3.d Typesafe Arithmetic

-This is similar to the first validation - the Lisp of the select clause needs to be iterated over - and two checks performed:
+This is similar to the first validation - the Lisp of the `SELECT` clause needs to be iterated over - and two checks performed:

 * is the application of a function to a field valid?
   * for instance you **CAN** `COUNT` a `sint64` or a `double` or a `varchar`